alexisbcz/panache.social/README.md

   </div>
 </div>

 ## What is Panache.social?

 Panache.social is an attempt to build an open-source alternative to HackerNews/Reddit.
-Our goal is to provide a friendly space to the open-source community.
+Our goal is to provide a friendly space to share links, text posts, and more.

 ## Technology Stack